f-utils/f/README.md

 # About

-`safe` is the Python implementation of a strategy that allows constructive type safety through a specific "systematics", as described [below](#systematics).
+`f` is the Python implementation of a strategy that allows constructive type safety through a specific "systematics", as described [below](#systematics).
 There are no dependencies.

-> The same strategy can be easily implemented in any dynamically typed functional programming language which admits class-level entities, as Javascript and Ruby.
+> The same strategy could be easily implemented in any dynamically typed functional programming language which admits class-level entities, as Javascript and Ruby.

 # Systematics